kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/color_sensor/README.md

 </table>
 </div>

-In summary, the TCS34725 color sensor is a sensor perfectly suited for the requirements of this competition.
-Its slim design and highly accurate color recognition capabilities enable the vehicle to adapt flexibly to changes in ground lines, achieving both clockwise and counterclockwise turns.
-This significantly enhances the performance of the vehicle in the competition.

 We encountered a bottleneck when using the color sensor to detect lines because we was unsure how to write a Python program to detect the values of blue and orange lines.

 With the guidance of my teacher, We successfully completed it.
-- __The partial code is as follows:__
+ __The partial code is as follows:__

 <div align="center" width=100%>
 <table >